onmomo/squeeze-plex-hub/README.md

 # Squeeze Plex Hub

-Squeeze Plex Hub bridges Plexamp (Plex) with your Logitech / Lyrion Media Server ecosystem so you can play Plex audio on Squeezebox (and compatible) players.
+Squeeze Plex Hub bridges Plexamp (Plex) with your Logitech / Lyrion Music Server ecosystem so you can play Plex audio on Squeezebox (and compatible) players.

 ## Features